• Skip to main content

 25 minutes

-Quick Pickled Brussels Sprouts with Jalapeno are the perfect accompaniment to anything you're serving this holiday season!
-They'll make a great gift for the Brussels sprout-obsessed and are the perfect accompaniment to a spicy Bloody Mary, roasted meats, sandwich or meat and cheese tray.
+Quick Pickled Brussels Sprouts with Jalapeno are the perfect accompaniment to anything you’re serving this holiday season!
+They’ll make a great gift for the Brussels sprout-obsessed and, like my Pickled Asparagus, are the perfect accompaniment to a spicy Bloody Mary, roasted meats, sandwich, or charcuterie board.

 Close-up photo of Quick Pickled Brussels Sprouts with Jalapeno in glass jar.